Atlantic puffin: Reproduction

 Egg-laying starts in April in more southerly colonies but seldom occurs before June in Greenland.
 The female lays a single white egg each year, but if this is lost early in the breeding season, another might be produced.
 Synchronous laying of eggs is found in Atlantic puffins in adjacent burrows.
 The egg is large compared to the size of the bird, averaging 61 mm long by 42 mm wide and weighing about 62 g.
 The white shell is usually devoid of markings, but soon becomes covered with mud.
 The incubation responsibilities are shared by both parents.
 They each have two feather-free brood patches on their undersides, where an enhanced blood supply provides heat for the egg.
 The parent on incubation duty in the dark nest chamber spends much of its time asleep with its head tucked under its wing, occasionally emerging from the tunnel to flap dust out of its feathers or take a short flight down to the sea.

 The total incubation time is around 39–45 days.
-From above ground level, the first evidence that hatching has taken place is the arrival of an adult with a beak-load of fish.
+From above-ground level, the first evidence that hatching has taken place is the arrival of an adult with a beak-load of fish.
 For the first few days, the chick may be fed with this beak-to-beak, but later the fish are simply dropped on the floor of the nest beside the chick, which swallows them whole.
 The chick is covered in fluffy black down, its eyes are open, and it can stand as soon as it is hatched.
 Initially weighing about 42 g, it grows at the rate of 10 g per day.
 Initially, one or the other parent broods it, but as its appetite increases, it is left alone for longer periods.
 Observations of a nest chamber have been made from an underground hide with a peephole.
-The chick sleeps much of the time between its parents' visits and also involves itself in bouts of exercise.
+The chick sleeps much of the time between its parents' visits and also engages in bouts of exercise.
 It rearranges its nesting material, picks up and drops small stones, flaps its immature wings, pulls at protruding root ends, and pushes and strains against the unyielding wall of the burrow.
 It makes its way towards the entrance or along a side tunnel to defecate.
 The growing chick seems to anticipate the arrival of an adult, advancing along the burrow just before it arrives, but not emerging into the open air.
 It retreats to the nest chamber as the adult bird brings in its load of fish.